om-deshmukh-dev/Othello/README.md

-A terminal-based version of the board game Othello, built with OCaml.
+A terminal-based implementation of the classic board game Othello, built with OCaml.

-## Authors

 ## Setup